GedSargent/tailwind-empty-project/README.md

 ![Two terminals running simulatenously in VS Code](https://res.cloudinary.com/dptdx8zuv/image/upload/v1673698552/tailwind-css-sandbox/dual-terminal-in-vs-code_cwqnpy.jpg)

-- In the first terminal window, run the following command:
+- In the left terminal window, run the following command:

 ```bash
 npm run build
 ```

-- Once this is running **AND WITHOUT CLOSING THE FIRST TERMINAL**, run the following in the second terminal:
+- Once this is running **AND WITHOUT CLOSING THE LEFT TERMINAL**, run the following in the right terminal:

 ```bash
 npx live-server public